microsoft/STL/README.md

 The `UNSUPPORTED` result code means that the requirements for a test are not met and so it will not be run.
 Currently all tests which use the `/BE` or `/clr:pure` options are unsupported.

-The `SKIP` result code indicates that a given test was explicitly skipped by adding a `SKIP` entry to the `expected_results.txt`.
+The `SKIPPED` result code indicates that a given test was explicitly skipped by adding a `SKIPPED` entry to the `expected_results.txt`.
 A test may be skipped for a number of reasons, which include, but are not limited to:
 * being an incorrect test
 * taking a very long time to run